Subscribe to our mailing list

 “That was really lots of fun.
 It was great to have them there.
 I think, if I go around visiting the veterans and widows, they just get some older lady coming to see them.
 That is all very nice, but to have a film team come to see them – that is something else again.
 That is a huge recognition.
 They were more than thrilled.”

 Fun though the trip may have been, it was also poignant.

 The mission of Help for Forgotten Allies is in its twilight days.
 As these veterans enter the last years of their lives, the charity’s job is almost done.
 Above and beyond raising money for these men, the raison d’etre of the film “Forgotten Allies” is to record these stories before it is too late.

 This point was made to us by Duncan Gilmour, another trustee of the charity who also travelled with Sally, Peter and Grammar Productions team:

 “Any publicity we get always brings in a surge in donations.
 That is alway welcome.
 But there is a wider aspect.
 That is the acknowledgment and tributes to these old folk who fought; who should take great credit in their part defeating Japan, and for protecting the British.
 Many more British lives would have been lost if they had not been so loyal and helpful.”

-Duncan’s family lineage is even more close to the exploits of the ethnic veterans.
+Duncan’s family lineage is even more wrapped up with the exploits of the ethnic veterans.
 His grandfather was Colonel Peacock who led one of the largest operations of the Special Operations Executive (SOE) in the Burma Campaign.